 Brothers Food and Wine is one of Toronto’s gems that made it in #8 of enRoute’s Canada’s Best New Restaurants 2017.
 Located in Yorkville neighbourhood, you’ll feel the ground shaking while you dine because the restaurant is right above Bay Subway station, and actually beside subway entrance.

-Seating around 30 people, the inside is small, narrow and intimate, yet casual.
+Seating around 30 people, the inside of Brothers Toronto is small, narrow and intimate, yet casual.
 There are only three high chair seats by the window if you’re looking to take photos.

 Did you know?
-Owners Chris White and chef Jon Nicolaou who met at Terroni Queen West have been best friends since the age of 16.
+Brothers Food & Wine Owners Chris White and chef Jon Nicolaou, who both met at Terroni Queen West, have been best friends since the age of 16.
 They wanted to name the restaurant “Best Friends”, but ended up with “Brothers” instead because it looked better on the window.

 There is no tasting menu option, but portions are reasonably generous.
 I recommend you to order a couple of dishes to share so you can try more.